BSc Global Health

 We welcome applications from the following students:

 - Students from other relevant disciplines (dentistry, veterinary science or other) currently studying at a UK university

-Will a Global Health BSc help my career?
+WIll a Global Health BSc help my career?

 Our alumni go on to a range of training and work positions:

-- Clinical Medicine: many of our medical alumni go on to become doctors with a Global Health related academic research portfolio
+- Clinical medicine: many of our medical alumni go on to become doctors with a Global Health related academic research portfolio

 - International public health academia (e.g. through a Masters and PhD)